-1 Match the beginning and the end of each sentend ere are three incorrect extra endings.
-1. An investor turns into a raider a. prevents getting loans.
-2. A high number of shares b.
+- a. prevents getting loans.

+- b.
 Inevitably file for bankruptcy.

-3. Bankruptcy C. when he steals money from a company.
-4. A company in debts d. gives a raider a strong power over decisions.
-5. Filing for bankruptcy e. gives debtors only one advantage.
-6. A legal procedure against a debtor f. can pay off creditors if it sells its assets.
-7. Capital to pay creditors g. is raised by selling properties. h. when he acquires a high number of shares in a company i. damages the reputation with creditors.
+- c. when he steals money from a company.

+- d. gives a raider a strong power over decisions.

+- e. gives debtors only one advantage.

+- f. can pay off creditors if it sells its assets.

+- g. is raised by selling properties.

+- h. when he acquires a high number of shares in a company.

+- i. damages the reputation with creditors.

-is avoided when debts are paid.
+- j. is avoided when debts are paid.

-2 Listen and complete the text with the missing data.
-Then answer the questions.
+Read the text and answer the questions.